Dentistry

 Extractions

-If extractions are recommended due to radiograph findings, our veterinarians will contact you.
 Extractions are completed after the teeth are cleaned to reduce the amount of bacteria in the extraction site.
-A high speed air drill is used for complicated extractions, if needed.
+A high-speed air drill is used for complicated extractions, if needed.
 Your pet will likely be sent home with pain medication.

 At-Home Care

 At-home dental care is an important part of continued oral health.
-Click here to learn more!
-(Link temporarily down...thank you for your patience!)
+Check back for more info!